nin-bub/IC_Design_Bootcamp2026/docs/info.md

 -->

 ## Sumo
-Explain how your project works
+Explain how your project work

 ## Tubby